duckie/StaticProjector/dev/doc/tutorial_sp_howto.md

 	print_r($iData);

-The return on the web browser, update the page and show the HTML source to see the *print_r* result.
+Then return on the web browser, update the page and show the HTML source to see the *print_r* result.
 This is a PHP tip to get the content of an array.
 You will something like that:

 	Array
 	(